Last Updated on 13 September 2024 by Cycloscope

 Overall, its combination of size, features, and reliability makes the Garmin Edge 130 Plus an appealing choice for mountain bikers seeking a capable and compact cycling computer.

-There’s three more products that have enticed our curiosity but we didn’t have the chance to test, we hope to write more about them in the future.
+Three more products have enticed our curiosity but we didn’t have the chance to test them, we hope to write more about them in the future.

 How to Choose the Best Computer for Your Mountain Bike